Isometric Immersions and the Waving of Flags: Introduction

-This is a very old equation, but the existence theory is rather recent, as is the geometric treatment.
+This is a very old equation, but the existence theory is rather recent, as is the geometric treatment {(see ~\cite{preston2011motion,preston2012geometry} and references therein, along with the more recent \cite{csengul2017generalized} for weak solutions)}.
 A natural extension of this to higher dimensions is to consider the space of embeddings of surfaces into $\mathbb{R}^3$ with some constraint: either preserving the area element or preserving the Riemannian metric.
-Those that preserve the area element, which serve as a model for the motion of membranes in biological systems, were studied by several researchers including the first author~\cite{bauer2016riemannian,GaVi2014,Mol2017}.
+Those that preserve the area element, which serve as a model for the motion of membranes in biological systems, were studied by several researchers including the first author~\cite{bauer2016riemannian,GaVi2014,molitor2017remarks}.
 In this article we study those that preserve the metric, which can serve as a model for unstretchable fabric or paper.